Org Design Guide: Building an executive accountability chart

 If there are functions that have more than one person's avatar next to them, then these are accountability overlaps, and you may need to discuss who is going to have ultimate accountability to reduce organizational confusion.
 If the accountability is shared between two people, say from different functional areas of the organization, then it's important that there's strategic alignment between those people, otherwise misalignment may result in confusion and inefficiency in the business.

-6. Export and share your accountability chart
+6. Export and share your executive accountability chart

-Once the process has been completed, most customers we speak to want a hard copy as a record, in many cases to print and "stick on the wall" so that their accountability chart is more than just an exercise in and of itself.
+Once the process has been completed, most customers we speak to want a hard copy as a record, in many cases to print and "stick on the wall" so that their executive accountability chart is more than just an exercise in and of itself.

 Exporting

-Exporting your accountability chart is an easy and quick way to share the outcome of the accountability mapping process.
+Exporting your executive accountability chart is an easy and quick way to share the outcome of the accountability mapping process.

-Share a link to your accountability chart
+Share a link to your executive accountability chart

 You can easily share a link to your scenario, providing viewers with a view-only version and not requiring them to create a Functionly account.